python312/pierat/README.md

 3. Deploy the main.py executable to target machine.
 4. On the Telegram Bot send ```/list_computers``` to list computers connected and ```/set_computer <COMPUTER_ID>``` to channel commands into that computer

+## How it works.

+The system operates with the ```populator.py``` script, which serves as the single poller to fetch Telegram updates and populate them into the Redis server.
+This approach addresses the limitation of a single bot instance being allowed to poll updates by centralizing the process through ```populator.py```.
+This script is only required to run while interacting with the bot.
+Worker processes, referred to as "zombies," connect to the Redis server to retrieve and process updates, reducing load and bypassing polling restrictions.
+Zombies handle tasks based on their assigned roles, reacting to updates accordingly.
+The Redis server also manages the assignment of specific computers by comparing their UUIDs with preconfigured values that are set in the Redis.
+Additionally, ```populator.py``` processes global commands, such as ```/list_computers``` and ```/set_computer```

 ## Star History